salonbooking/salonbooking/readme.txt

 = Are there any conflicts with other plugins? =

-At the moment we didn’t spot any conflicts with other plugins.
+At the moment we didnâ€™t spot any conflicts with other plugins.

 = Is it possible to customise the look and feel of the plugin front-end? =